 James Brown: The Lost Album

-When James Brown died on Christmas Day 2006 he left behind a near complete album.
-Amidst the legal wrangling over the Godfather's estate, the new tracks were forgotten and never released.
+When James Brown died on Christmas Day 2006 he left behind a near-complete final album.
+Amidst the legal wrangling over the Godfather of Soul's Estate, the new tracks were forgotten and never released.
 Speaking to those who knew him best, Charles Thomson goes in search of Brown's final album.

 May 2009, JIVE